 A 2006 study reviewed the National Institutes of Health’s 1985 data of a group of 9 psychiatrists who were treating depression.The original study reviewed how much depression scores changed when psychiatrists prescribed the antidepressant imipramine versus placebo.
 When the data was revisited nearly 20 years later, researchers also broke results down based on each individual psychiatrist’s outcomes.
 That is, they evaluated for whether or not patients did better with depression depending on which of the 9 different psychiatrists they saw.
 Instead of the treatments, the providers themselves became the variables.

-All other things being equal, there was a significant variation in outcomes depending on which psychiatrist offered treatment.
-Some had, as expected, significant improvements when they prescribed the medication, and smaller but—also significant—effects prescribing the placebo.
-However, others did not; some providers’ patients had worse outcomes regardless of whether medication or placebo were given.
+All other things being equal, outcomes depend on which psychiatrist offered treatment.
+Some patients noted significant improvement in their symptoms when prescribed medication and a smaller subset experienced improvement on placebo.
+Meanwhile, other patients described worst outcomes regardless of whether a medication or placebo treatment was prescribed.

 It is not only about what you offer—prescriptions, procedures, handouts, etc.—but also about how you offer it.

 How can your therapeutic presence—the “power of you”—support Whole Health?
 This overview summarizes 10 of the best-researched options we have for enhancing therapeutic presence.
 As you review them, keep asking how you can bring them more fully into your practice.
-The 10 areas are as follows:
+At the end of the overview we will briefly discuss research on adapting this approach to telehealth visits.
+The 10 suggestions are as follows:

 - Leave More Room in Your Toolbox